-Reggie McKenzie, a former draft pick by Raiders Owner Al Davis as a player, enters his 30th season in the National Football League and his fourth as General Manager of the Silver and Black.
+Reggie McKenzie, a former draft pick by Raiders Owner Al Davis as a player, just finished up his 30th season in the National Football League and his fifth as General Manager of the Silver and Black.
 McKenzie was named to the position by Owner Mark Davis on Jan.
 10, 2012, becoming the first General Manager of the franchise since Al Davis was hired as Head Coach and General